-Before we get into the different kinds of lenses, it pays to know a bit about what makes them so different.
-The most basic measurement that differs betwen lenses is focal length, represented in millimeters and often in a range, like “50-200mm.”
+Before we get into the different kinds of photo lenses, it pays to know a bit about what makes them so different.

-The focal length is essentially the zoom level of the lens (you can see how a different focal length affects images with one of these online DSLR simulators).
+The focal length is essentially the zoom level of the lens.
 A 300mm lens will make far-away subjects appear a lot closer than a 24mm lens.
-A lens with a range of focal lengths (e.g. 18-55mm) is a zoom lens, and these are frequently bundled with entry level cameras.
+You can use a lens simulator to get a feel for what different focal lengths look like.

-Although it’s not an exact calculation, the equivalent focal length to what the human eye can perceive is about 50mm on a full-frame camera and 27mm on a Nikon APS-C or equivalent sensor.
+Although it’s not an exact calculation, the equivalent focal length to what the human eye can perceive is about 50mm on a full-frame camera, or 27mm on an APS-C sensor.
 This means that what you can see through a lens at this focal length is approximately what you’d see if you were looking at the scene with a naked eye.

 It’s important to remember that the size of the sensor of your camera can make a big difference in actual focal length.
 Some lenses include “adjusted” focal lengths, but if they don’t, you can use this handy lens multiplication factor calculator from Digified.net.

 In the simplest terms, a wide-angle lens has a larger field of view that allows you to fit more into the frame.